adonis-pugh/N-grams/README.md

 # N-grams
-Random text generation using N-grams algorithm to mimic the style of an author Main code found in ngrams.cpp
+Random text generation using N-grams algorithm to mimic the style of an author.
+Main code found in ngrams.cpp